AbeerAlnafaei/Doroob/README.md

-# Dorob Recommendation System Datasets
+# Doroob Recommendation System Datasets

 This repository contains two datasets utilized in a research project focused on developing and evaluating multiple recommendation system models for the city of Riyadh:

-## Dorob Places Dataset
+## Doroob Places Dataset
 Provides structured information about various points of interest across Riyadh, categorized into multiple venue types such as restaurants, cafés, malls, and a zoo.

 ## Models Ratings Dataset